-Creating an Online Course
+Launch an Online Course

 Definition of an online class

 An online class is one in which 80% of content is delivered online, synchronously or asynchronously.
-The interpretation of this definition is at the discretion of the departments.
-However, in the absence of a departmental policy, consider this guideline:

-Adding an online class to the schedule of courses
+Add an online class to the schedule of courses

 The Office of the Registrar will send your department a proof list of courses offered the same term in the previous year and you will be given the opportunity to mark corrections, additions, etc. The contact within your department who receives the proofs must make sure to do the following when adding the online course(s) to the list: